PROPERLY ACCLIMATING EXTERIOR HARDWOODS FOR BEST PERFORMANCE

 Wood is a natural organic product and requires some special care and consideration when used outdoors for exterior construction projects.
 Wood is vulnerable to the elements, particularly when it is first placed outdoors in its new environment.
-For best results, the longer a wood product is allowed to acclimate on site, the better the long term results for your project.
+For best results, the longer a wood product is allowed to acclimate on site, the better the long term looks - and performance of your project.
 While high density hardwoods have proven to be the most durable wood species for outdoor use, they too, need to acclimate properly for best looks and results.
 Yes, even Kiln Dried (KD) wood needs to acclimate properly.

 All woods will expand and contract with their moisture content, seasonally.
 Depending on the amount of variation from initial moisture content of the wood and how quickly the wood dries to acclimation, will affect the behavior of the wood.
 For example, if you take a soaking wet piece of green wood and put it in a full exposure to the sun in a low humidity area, you can expect the wood to behave badly; shrink quickly, possibly check or split, possibly twist, etc. All wood species behave differently, depending on their cellular structure.
 The more stable the wood species, the better they will perform in extreme conditions.